When you rely on a powerchair for work, little details can ...Read More

 Mark Brown needs a powerchair to have a balanced and successful life.
 From the time he gets up in the morning till the time he goes to bed, his powerchair is involved in everything he does.
-He’s been using this incredibly personal piece of equipment for over 8 years, and it is now time for an upgrade.
-Mark has been successful in applying through the NDIA for funding for his next powerchair, and like both before he’s chosen a Magic Mobility powerchair.
+He’s been using this incredibly personal piece of equipment for over 8 years.
+Last year Mark was successful in applying through the NDIA for funding for his next powerchair, and like both before he’s chosen a Magic Mobility powerchair.

 “When you get a wheelchair, you’re changing something fundamental about your life,” explained Mark.
 “If the new wheelchair doesn’t fit your body and doesn’t fit your needs, it can affect your whole life.
-That’s why I’m confident in selecting a Magic Mobility Frontier V6 All Terrain powerchair.”
+That’s why I’m confident in selecting a Magic Mobility Frontier V6 compact powerchair.”

-Through his NDIS plan, Mark has been able to demonstrate that Magic Mobility’s Frontier V6 All Terrain Assistive Technology (AT) will meet his needs, goals and aspirations.
+Through his NDIS plan, Mark has been able to demonstrate that Magic Mobility’s Frontier V6 Compact73 will meet his needs, goals and aspirations.
 There are many factors you need to consider when putting together your NDIS plan, especially given that a powerchair falls into the Level 4 (complex) category of funding.

 “You need to consider so many things with a powerchair,” says Mark.
 “There’s the functionality.
 Is it going to go as fast as you want?
 Is it going to be able to tackle the terrain where you live?”

-The NDIS does support complex AT solutions such as Magic Mobility all-terrain powerchairs.
+The NDIS does support complex assistive technology solutions such as Magic Mobility all terrain powerchairs.
 These can be purchased with basic specifications or modified to take into account of the unique needs of the person.
 Mark’s own chair has been highly customised to deal with his body’s requirements.

 “A powerchair is so personal.
 There are so many considerations to get the chair right,” Mark said.